cultuurnet/openapi2postman/README.md

 For now, the package can only be installed by cloning this repository.

-After cloning it, make sure to install it as a global package.

 ```
 # Checkout the repository
 git clone git@github.com:cultuurnet/openapi2postman.git